DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Certifications/AWS-Scenario-Based-Questions/AWS-Solutions-Architect/Compute-Services.md

 **Which compute service should be used?**

-A. Amazon EC2 with Docker installed
+A. Amazon EC2 with Docker installed <br>
-B. Amazon ECS with EC2 launch type
+B. Amazon ECS with EC2 launch type <br>
-C. AWS Lambda
+C. AWS Lambda <br>
-D. Amazon ECS with AWS Fargate
+D. Amazon ECS with AWS Fargate <br>

 ✅ **Correct Answer: D**